paigeruten/endertromb/README.md

 Create a new world with cheats enabled.
 (For now, you need to have permission to run the `/ruby` command in order to execute Ruby code, even from the special prompt.)

 Press `r` to open the Ruby prompt.
 Type in some Ruby code, and the result will be printed in the chat.
+The prompt will stay open even after pressing enter, ready for you to type some more.
+Press escape to close the prompt.

 ## Bugs